Skip to main content

 • It is possible to send links in initial messages, but be aware that this is one factor that can sometimes cause higher carrier filtering.
 If you're experiencing high carrier filtering on an initial message with a link, you can try a couple of things:

-• Instead of using a shortened link (via Impactive's link shortener or Bitly/similar), try using a link that includes a regular domain - like the original Mobilize link, a link from your website, etc. Shortened links, with their unusual domains, sometimes appear more spammy.
+• Instead of using a shortened link (via Impactive's link shortener or Bitly/similar), try using a link that includes a regular domain - like the original Mobilize link, a link from your website, etc. Shortened links, with their unusual domains, sometimes appear more spammy to mobile carriers.

 • Move your link into a follow-up message rather than the initial message.

-• We recommend only adding links when they're specifically needed for the goal of the texting campaign and you feel confident that potential lower deliverability will be made up for with increased engagement.
+• We recommend only sending links when they're specifically needed to achieve the goal of the texting campaign, and you feel confident that potential lower deliverability will be made up for with increased engagement.

 • Use caution when adding images to messages.

-• It is possible to send images or GIFs in initial messages (i.e. an MMS message), but be aware that MMS messages generally have higher filtering and lower deliverability than SMS messages with no attachments - even when the text of the message is the same.
+• It is possible to send images or GIFs in initial messages (which will make that message an MMS message, rather than SMS), but be aware that MMS messages often have higher filtering and lower deliverability than SMS messages with no attachments - even when the text of the message is the same.

-• We recommend only adding images when they're specifically needed for the goal of the texting campaign and you feel confident that potential lower deliverability will be made up for with increased engagement.
+• We recommend only adding images when they're specifically needed to achieve the goal of the texting campaign, and you feel confident that potential lower deliverability will be made up for with increased engagement.

 • Use more than one initial script, i.e. A/B testing.